alod83/CHIRA2025-Education/README.md

 # AI-Generated Incremental Adaptive Data Storytelling for Young Learners

 This repository contains supplementary materials accompanying the paper "AI-Generated Incremental Adaptive Data Storytelling for Young Learners
-" submitted to ECTEL 2025.
+" submitted to CHIRA 2025.
 It provides all necessary resources to replicate the experiment described in the study.

 ## Repository Structure